-Provide the following DRAMS data when requesting assistance from FSPs in confirming or disproving that the deportation/removal record pertains to the SVB beneficiary: (NOTE: The FSP can access the DRAMS file, if necessary, via the Miscellaneous Menu explained in MSOM QUERIES 005.002 .)
+Provide the following DRAMS data when requesting assistance from FBUs in confirming or disproving that the deportation/removal record pertains to the SVB beneficiary: (NOTE: The FBU can access the DRAMS file, if necessary, via the Miscellaneous Menu explained in MSOM QUERIES 005.002 .)

 Name, sex and date of birth of deportee;

 The date the DHS notice was received by SSA.

 Also describe any discrepancies detected between the DRAMS and SSA's Numident records (e.g., name, place of birth, sex, etc.).

 1. Beneficiary Disputes the Record of Removal (Deportation)

 The record of removal or deportation may be disputed based on the beneficiary's belief that:

 Departure from the United States was “voluntary” (i.e., a formal deportation or removal order was never issued);